AhmedSamirScience/Simple_Video_Player_Application./README.md

 ## ➠ Start Contributing ☺
 I will be more than happy if you decide to contribute and/or fork my repo and make something awesome out of it.
 I will love seeing some feedback or stars from you guys.

-#### To get more information about our repository, just send us a message from [here](https://www.linkedin.com/in/ahmedsamir13/) and we will send you all of data related to this repository because it was on the market.
+#### To get more information about our repository, just send us a message from [here](https://www.linkedin.com/in/ahmedsamir13/) and we will send you all of data (Our two years of experience) related to this repository because it was on the market and is no longer here.

 ***